 About Products

-Zakdavi and Clinclii are both marketed as non-invasive blood glucose monitors or non-invasive blood sugar meters that work by simply clipping the device onto your finger.
-No needles, no sensors, no pain — just wave and go.
+RingMinds, Zakdavi and Clinclii are both marketed as non-invasive blood glucose monitors or non-invasive blood sugar meters that work by simply clipping the device onto your finger.
+No needles, no sensors, no pain, just wave and go.

 According to their ads, these devices use advanced infrared or laser technology to “accurately read your glucose levels through the skin.”
-Some of the websites even claimed FDA clearance and displayed graphs of blood sugar fluctuations, trying hard to look clinical and legit.
+Some of the websites even claimed it’s produced by American Diabetes Research and Support Agency, FDA clearance and displayed graphs of blood sugar fluctuations, trying hard to look clinical and legit.

 My experience using Non-invasive Blood Glucose Monitoring devices

-After being bombarded with ads, I ordered two different non-invasive blood glucose meters and waited.
-They arrived after 15 days — not from the U.S. like the websites implied, but straight from China, in unbranded boxes with barely-legible English instructions.
+After being bombarded with ads, I ordered three different non-invasive blood glucose meters and waited.
+They arrived after 15 days, not from the U.S. like the websites implied, but straight from China, in unbranded boxes with barely-legible English instructions.

 When I put them to the test, here’s what happened: